All posts

 Total annual state cost$350–500+/yr

-The privacy reversal: Nevada requires officers, directors, and managers to be listed on the annual list, which is a public filing.
-Wyoming and New Mexico do not require member or manager names on any public filing.
-Nevada's privacy is worse than its competitors for LLC purposes, despite marketing claims to the contrary.
+The privacy reversal: Here's what the marketing doesn't mention.
+Nevada requires officers, directors, and managers on the annual list, which is public.
+Wyoming and New Mexico don't require member or manager names on any public filing.
+Nevada's privacy is actually worse than its cheaper competitors.

-The asset protection claim: Nevada does provide strong charging order protection, including for single-member LLCs.
-But Wyoming provides the same protection at $60/yr instead of $500+/yr.
-The asset protection statutes are comparable; the cost is not.
+The asset protection claim: Nevada does provide strong charging order protection for single-member LLCs.
+Wyoming provides the same protection at $60/yr instead of $500+/yr.
+Comparable statutes, incomparable cost.

 Are Florida or Texas good for non-resident LLCs?

 Florida and Texas attract attention because they have no state income tax and large business communities.
-For non-resident founders, neither offers structural advantages over Wyoming.
+For non-resident founders, neither adds anything over Wyoming.

-Florida charges $138.75/yr for the annual report and requires member/manager names on public filings.
+Florida charges $138.75/yr for the annual report and puts member/manager names on public filings.
 No cost advantage, no privacy advantage.

-Texas has a franchise tax (though most small LLCs fall below the threshold) and a relatively complex annual reporting requirement.
-The administrative burden adds complexity without corresponding benefit for a non-resident with no Texas operations.
+Texas has a franchise tax (most small LLCs fall below the threshold) and relatively complex annual reporting.
+More paperwork, no corresponding benefit for a non-resident with no Texas operations.

 What does the state of formation NOT affect?

 Federal tax treatment.
-A single-member LLC is a disregarded entity for federal tax purposes in every state.
-The IRS does not distinguish between a Wyoming LLC and a Delaware LLC.
+A single-member LLC is a disregarded entity for federal tax purposes in every state (IRS Publication 3402).
+The IRS does not care whether your LLC is in Wyoming or Delaware.

 Banking access.
-Mercury, Wise Business, and Relay accept LLCs from any US state.
-The banking comparison maps the requirements.
+Mercury, Wise Business, and Relay all accept LLCs from any US state.
+I use Mercury for my own US banking.
+See the banking comparison for full details.

 Payment processors.
-Stripe, PayPal, and other processors evaluate the entity and EIN, not the state of formation.
+Stripe, PayPal, and others evaluate the entity and EIN.
+They don't care about the state.

 Permanent establishment risk.
-PE is determined by where the founder works, not where the LLC is registered.
+PE is determined by where you work, not where the LLC is registered.

 What comes after choosing a state for your LLC?